AlmaCookBook/AlmaCookBook.github.io/docs/workflows/nf-core-1.md

 ```

 ## Step 6: Run the nf-core test workflow
-The nf-core workflows can be run in 3 ways, either directly from github, or they can be downloaded first.
+The nf-core workflows can be run in 3 ways, either directly from GitHub, or they can be downloaded first.
-Although it is recommended to run them directly from github unless you are developing them, it can cause github access problems in an HPC environment, so I will describe them, with a preference for the github clone.
+Although it is recommended to run them directly from GitHub unless you are developing them, it can cause GitHub access problems in an HPC environment, so I will describe them, with a preference for the GitHub clone.

-- 1. Running from github
+- 1. Running from GitHub
 ```bash
 mkdir testpipeline_run #the _run to distinguish it from when we manually pull cd testpipeline_run nextflow run nf-core/testpipeline -profile test,singularity --outdir my-outdir
 ```

-- 2. Cloning from github and running
+- 2. Cloning from GitHub and running
 start back in the nfcore directory (```cd /data/scratch/YOUR/PATH/GROUP/username/nf-core``` or ```cd ..```)
 ```bash
 git clone git@github.com:nf-core/testpipeline.git